ericthmoritsuka/TWOnboarding/week 1/git.md

 ### Create own branches
 Git is a versioning system that we use to track and manage changes to source code during software development.
 It allows multiple developers to collaborate on a project.

-To keep the project organized and maintain a certain order (coding can be pretty chaotic), we can create branches: pointers that represent independent lines of development.
+To keep the project organized and maintain a certain order (coding can be pretty chaotic), we can create branches - pointers that represent independent lines of development.

 We use branches to make alterations to the code without affecting the master/main version during our development process.
 Later, we can merge the changes from this branch and deal with possible conflicts.

-To create a new branch and move to it:
-`git checkout -b new-branch-name`.
+To create a new branch and move to it, enter `git checkout -b new-branch-name`.

 We can also move from one branch to the other using `git checkout branch-name`